Dola-Shuvi/SteganoPNG/Readme.md

 Examples:
         SteganoPNG a image.png FileYouWantToHide.xyz  to hide "FileYouWantToHide.xyz" inside image.png
-        SteganoPNG x image.png                        to extract the file hidden in image.png SteganoPNG v image.png FileYouWantToHide.xyz  to verify that the image contains enough pixels for storage
+        SteganoPNG x image.png                        to extract the file hidden in image.png SteganoPNG t image.png FileYouWantToHide.xyz  to verify that the image contains enough pixels for storage
 ```

 Dependencies